fatbob01/hass-anycubic_cloud/README.md

 > **This integration has been forked to get it back up and running.
 Successfully tested on a Kobra S1 Combo.
-It also resolves a few issues still present in the initial integration like timezones, tabs not clicking, error 500, etc.**</span>
+It also resolves a few issues still present in the initial integration like timezones, tabs not clicking, error 500, etc.  Kudos to @WaresWichall for this amazing integration**</span>
 >
 > [!NOTE]
 > Anycubic have been attempting to block MQTT access, see [here](https://github.com/WaresWichall/hass-anycubic_cloud/issues/33)